facebook/react-native-website/docs/headless-js-android.md

 ## Retries

 By default, the headless JS task will not perform any retries.
-In order to do so, you need to create a `HeadlessJsRetryPolicy` and throw a specfic `Error`.
+In order to do so, you need to create a `HeadlessJsRetryPolicy` and throw a specific `Error`.

 `LinearCountingRetryPolicy` is an implementation of `HeadlessJsRetryPolicy` that allows you to specify a maximum number of retries with a fixed delay between each attempt.
 If that does not suit your needs then you can implement your own `HeadlessJsRetryPolicy`.
 These policies can be passed as an extra argument to the `HeadlessJsTaskConfig` constructor, e.g.